glexey/subonlybot/README.md

 ### 4. Set Secrets

-The bot requires two secrets:
+The bot requires the following secrets:

 *   `BOT_TOKEN`: Your Telegram bot token.
 *   `SECRET_TOKEN`: A secret token for webhook verification.